 Foam helmets have two important advantages.
 Not only are they incredibly light, but they also provide optimal impact protection.
 However, the soft construction makes these helmets less capable of withstanding rock fall because the impact forces cannot be distributed sufficiently.
 What’s more, they are more susceptible to scratches and dents, so they should be handled with a bit more care so as not to impair their usability.

-A hybrid helmet, such as the Black Diamond Vector balances out the advantages and disadvantages of both materials: the foam is enclosed by a thin plastic shell that provides solid protection and doesn’t weigh all that much.
+A hybrid helmet balances out the advantages and disadvantages of both materials: the foam is enclosed by a thin plastic shell that provides solid protection and doesn’t weigh all that much.

 However, the difference between a foam and a hybrid helmet can be rather blurry, as most foam helmets also have a thin shell for protection, the difference being that these thin shells really pale in comparison to a hardshell helmet when it comes to strength.